 Most restaurants are open, have special menus plus animation and dance.
 Prices are less expensive than for New Year's Eve.
 Check restaurant web sites for reservations between now and mid December.

-It is very difficult to find a good restaurant in Paris open on Christmas day.
+It is difficult to find a good restaurant in Paris open on Christmas day.
 The brasseries are the exception.They have large and beautiful dining rooms, atmosphere, shellfish, sauerkraut, beer and Alsatian wine.
-The brasseries are affordable and quite popular with locals.
-Somehow neglected by foodies, they are at the heart of the Parisian way of life.
-La Coupole, Mollard, Chez Jenny and La Strasbourgeoise are four brasseries open 7 days a week, including Christmas day and New Year's day.
+They are affordable and popular with locals.
+La Coupole, Mollard, Chez Jenny and La Strasbourgeoise are open 7 days a week, including Christmas day and New Year's day.
 Paris brasseries.

 Although Christmas became too a major commercial event, it is first a religious event in the city with the celebration of the birth of Jesus Christ, a 1500 year old tradition.